INTENT – to what do we aspire for our children?

 - APPLY new learning independently

-- Children are CHALLENGED to integrate learning with prior knowledge
+- Pupils are CHALLENGED to integrate learning with prior knowledge

 SEND and scaffolding

-We recognise some children need provision ‘additional to’ quality first teaching in order to reach their potential as readers.
+However, we recognise some pupils need ‘additional to’ in order to reach their potential as mathematicians.
 This includes:

 - Carefully considered scaffolding